rm4-25/rm4-25.github.io/_projects/3_project.md

 ---
 layout: page
 title: Jeff VanderMeers Absolution The Posthuman Animal and I
 description: Paper presented virtually as part of BSLS 2025 conference at Lancaster University on May 8, 2025.
-Click for abstraact.
+Click for abstract.
 img: assets/img/wombo_the posthuman animal and I.jpg
 importance: 3
 category: conferences